codingWithElias/java-mysql-crud/README.md

 [link:](https://youtu.be/2C9biOan62A)
 - NetBeans as the IDE to write Java code and create the GUI.
 [link:](https://youtu.be/0QeNnH4dFOE)
--MySQL JDBC Driver to connect Java with MySQL.
+- MySQL JDBC Driver to connect Java with MySQL.
 [link:](https://dbschema.com/jdbc-driver/MySql.html)